 St. Ann Catholic Church Today

 St. Ann Catholic Church is a parish of the Archdiocese of St. Louis.
-It is a tight-knit diverse community in an inner-ring suburb of St. Louis.
+It is a tight-knit diverse community in a suburb of St. Louis.

 Parish families: 360